All Episodes

 And it won't be everyone but you.

-It's gonna be you.
+It's going to be you.

-Now the debt itself is bad enough.
+Now, the debt itself is bad enough.

-But one of the greatest problems with government budget deficits, all of this debt is it takes that much money out of the free market.
+But one of the greatest problems with government budget deficits, all of this debt, is it takes that much money out of the free market.

 This is how Obama is depleting the capital of the private sector.

-This is by design, this is making the private sector smaller.
+This is making the private sector smaller.

 We're not growing.